JasonBao-BB/BoyangBao_Project/README.md

+# All modified codes are done by Boyang Bao.
+Plagiarism is prohibited!
 # Improved codes and features
 - Implemented Excel service data layer with Spring Data JPA + Hibernate + SQL database
 - Connected and stored Excel files into S3 bucket